All the performance metrics will be compared with the baseline AC unitLearn More

 If a technology achieves a 75% reduction in electricity from the baseline and also uses a zero GWP refrigerant, it achieves a 100% reduction from the GWP baseline (R410A at a GWP of 2088).
 The overall percentage reduction achieved using the assigned 80:20 weighting would be 80% or 5X lower climate impact.
 Therefore, this technology will receive 80 points.
 Similarly, if the technology is powered by solar PV mounted on it without exceeding the overall unit volumetric sizing criteria and uses zero GWP refrigerant, it achieves an overall reduction of 100% from the baseline and will receive 100 points.

-The cost of any renewable generation source incorporated as part of the design will be considered in determining the total cost to the extent that it is required to achieve the stated 5X lower climate impact i.e. the total cost of the solution including the appropriate proportion of renewable source cost must be no more than 2X the cost of the baseline AC unit.
+The cost of any renewable generation source incorporated as part of the design will be considered in determining the total cost to the extent that it is required to achieve the threshold 5X lower climate impact i.e. the total cost of the solution including the appropriate proportion of renewable source cost must be no more than 2X the cost of the baseline AC unit.

-The baseline unit’s cost to the consumer provided below for year 2017-18 acts as a reference for the purpose of helping the participants to determine the target cost of their prototype.
+The baseline AC unit’s cost to the consumer provided below for year 2017-18 acts as a reference for the purpose of helping the participants to determine the target cost of their prototype.
 The baseline unit’s cost will be finalized by the technical review committee with reference to the previous full year’s average cost of a 1.5 TR fixed speed 3-star split air conditioner offered by the market player with highest share.

 Points will be awarded to the cooling technology based on assessed cost estimates.
 A hypothetical zero cost will receive 40 points and a five-times cost from the baseline will receive zero points.
 Any assessed cost figure between the zero and five times of the baseline cost will be ratably converted to equivalent points.